Same-sex marriage in the Isle of Man

-Same-sex marriage in the Isle of Man has been legal since 22 July 2016.
+Same-sex marriage has been legal in the Isle of Man since 22 July 2016.
 Legislation to open marriage to same-sex couples passed the House of Keys on 8 March 2016 and the Legislative Council on 26 April.
 It received royal assent on 13 July and took effect on 22 July.
+The Isle of Man was the first Crown Dependency of the United Kingdom to legalise same-sex marriage.

-The Isle of Man, a Crown dependency of the United Kingdom, has recognised same-sex civil partnerships, providing several of the rights and benefits of marriage, since 6 April 2011.
+The Isle of Man has also recognised same-sex civil partnerships providing several, but not all, of the rights and benefits of marriage since 6 April 2011.